Dunlop, East Ayrshire: Dunlop's castles

-A tradition states that the De Ross first held Boarland or Dunlop hill (NS 4019 4940) as their seat and a well-fortified structure existed there.
+A tradition states that the De Ross's first held Boarland or Dunlop hill (NS 4019 4940) as their seat and a well-fortified structure existed there.
 Later their seat was moved to Corsehill in Stewarton.
 There may have been a Celtic hillfort here, as suggested by the etymology of the placename.

 A view of Dunlop or Borland Hill from near the Church.
 This was the site of the De Ross family castle.

 In 1848 the Scottish Journal records that a number of years ago the foundation of a ruin of considerable extent was removed by the late proprietor.
 In 1853 Mr Dobie recorded that There can still be traced the meiths (boundary line) of a building of considerable extent on the top of the Hill of Borland.
 In 1856 Mr G. Howie of Dunlop stated that he remembered seeing a small portion of what was said to be one of the walls about 70 or 80 years ago.
 It was a sort of bank, quite crumbled down and overgrown with grass.
 Since then the ruins of a building of considerable extent have been removed and the ground cultivated.
 On the southern side of the hill there are the remains of a wide ditch or fosse, locally known as the 'Cuckoo slide’.
 Paterson in 1866 states that the foundation of a ruin was removed some years ago by a late proprietor.

 Pont states that the ancient strong Dunlop Castle situated by the Clerkland Burn (NS 42737 49312) was protected by a moat or fosse of water and had “goodly” orchards.
 Smith records that the 'Airn Yett' of the old castle was still preserved and its details published (see Wikimedia).
 It was also called Hunt Hall because the Dunlops were huntsmen to the De Ross family (Paterson 1866).
 The whole estate was sometimes referred to as Hunt Hall.
 This castle was situated at the site of the present day Dunlop House.